๐Ÿ’ฐFinanceUpdated March 2026

 How to use this calculator

-4. 4Choose your loan term โ€” typically 15 or 30 years.
+4. 4Choose the loan term, such as 15 or 30 years.

 Written by FreeToolCalc Team